 Do you tackle recovery as hard as you tackle your workouts?
 If not, you may be selling yourself short.
 Your recovery should be congruent with your exercise programming, regardless of your skill level or fitness goals.
-In other words, Recovery should look different for endurance sports, resistance training, and HIIT workouts.
-Read below to determine the best way to recover from your type of workouts.
+Don’t skimp on this vital component – read below to determine the best way to recover.

 What is Recovery?